-14.8 WINDOWS
+15.7 WINDOWS

-The window frames are constructed from aluminum and have insulated glass in them.
+The window frames are constructed from wood and have insulated glass in them.
 All of the windows were tested and/or inspected.
+All of the windows tested and/or inspected were found to be functioning as intended.